practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 class that could generate neither XML nor PDF.

 But there is no reason for this to happen, as long as both libraries take care to wrap their classes in a namespace.
-Shown below is an example of two `Document` classes that could co-exist peacefully:
+The following example shows two `Document` classes that could co-exist peacefully:

 ```ruby